Complete Guide to Yaxha: Unique Mayan Ruins in Guatemala

 Ball court at Yaxha Mayan site in Guatemala.
 (Depositphotos)

-• Stelae and Altars.
-Throughout the site, you’ll find impressive stelae and altars, each with its own unique carvings and artwork.
-These monuments offer a glimpse into the religious and spiritual beliefs of the ancient Mayans.
+• Stelae and altars: Throughout the site, you will find stelae and altars connected to the religious and political life of the ancient Maya.

 Yaxha lagoon seen from one of the Mayan temples